Biological and Mechanical Filtration

-The biological capacity of a koi pond filter is a measure of how readily it can convert ammonia and nitrite (which are toxic to koi) into nitrate (which is relatively non toxic to koi).
+The biological capacity of a koi pond filter is a measure of how readily it can convert ammonia and nitrites (which are toxic to koi) into nitrates (which is relatively non toxic to koi).
 This is accomplished by the nitrosomonas bacteria which breaks down the ammonia and turns it into nitrite.
 Then the nitrobacter bacteria break down the nitrite and turns it into nitrate, which is consumed by any plants or algae growing in the pond.

-The Advantage 5 Bead Filter, our smallest filter, contains 3 cubic feet of beads which would have a biological surface area of approximately 1,950 square feet for bacteria to grow on.
-That is an area 30′ by 65′ or approximately the surface area of a tennis court.
+The surface area of one bead is approximately 1/6 of a square inch.
+There are approximately 325 beads in one cubic inch or 561,600 beads in one cubic foot.
+Therefore; one cubic foot of beads would have a surface area of 93,600 square inches or 650 square feet.
+The Advantage 5 Bead Filter, our smallest filter, contains 2.25 cubic feet of beads which would have a biological surface area of approximately 1,463 square feet for bacteria to grow on.
+That is an area 36′ by 40′, or a bit larger than the surface area of half a tennis court.
 (The Advantage 15 Bead Filter, with 6 cubic feet of beads, would be twice as large.)

-When the new koi arrived, we removed the 18 large koi to another smaller pond and introduced 130 of the largest and best koi to this pond for treatment.
+When the new koi arrived, we moved the 18 large koi to another smaller pond and introduced 130 of the largest and best koi to this pond for treatment.
 These koi ranged from 16 inches to 26 inches.
 On the second day, after adding the new koi, there was a slight raise in the nitrite level to a 0.5ppm reading.
 The next day the nitrite level was back down to zero.
 On the fourth day we began treatment of the koi for parasites, starting with malachite green and formalin.
-The ponds were treated with 900 ml of malachite green and formalin once every other day for five treatments.
+The pond was treated with 900 ml of malachite green and formalin once every other day for five treatments.
 With each treatment of the malachite green and formalin, the Advantage Bead Filter was placed on the “recirculate” mode for the first four hours to help protect the bacteria from the high concentration of medication.
 After the four hours of treatment had passed, the filter was turned back to the filter mode.
-Once five malachite green and formalin treatments were finished, the salt level was then raised to .3% over the next three days.
+After the five malachite green and formalin treatments were finished, the salt level was then raised to .3% over the next three days.
 At that point we added 90ml of Supaverm to the pond.
 A second treatment of Supaverm was added five days later.
 During this whole twenty-one day process, except for the slight raise in nitrites on the second day, the ammonia and nitrite levels remained at “0”.

-Many manufacturer’s claim their filters will give you clear water but few, if any, ever actually test their filters to prove their claims.
+Many manufacturer’s claim their filters will give you clear water, but few, if any, ever actually test their filters to prove their claims.
 At Sacramento Koi, we decided to test both our Advantage Bead Filter and Advantage Glass Filter to see exactly how well they filtered out particles to produce clear water.
 We contacted Particle Measuring Systems located in Boulder, Colorado, and explained what we wanted to do.
 They were extremely helpful and sent a representative out to work closely with us in both the setup and testing of our filters.
 They recommended the “LiQuilaz EZOP Liquid Particle Counter” for our application.

-Laser Particle Counter: The LiQuilaz particle counter is designed to accurately sample liquids for a wide range of applications.
+Particle Counter: The LiQuilaz particle counter is designed to accurately sample liquids for a wide range of applications.
 From batch sampling to in-line monitoring, the LiQuilaz particle counter is capable of measuring particulates in fluids with various refractive indexes, viscosities and operating temperatures.
 Components of the LiQuilaz particle sensor include an optical bench and electronics.
 The sensor is capable of detecting particle counts for fifteen channels starting at a minimum sensitivity of 0.2 um.
 These thresholds are completely adjustable through the software and allow an operator to properly characterize the particle sizes and concentration levels.